SFI Frontiers for the Future Programme

 To be eligible for funding through the SFI Frontiers for the Future Programme, all proposals must be aligned to one of the 14 Refreshed Priority Areas for 2018-2023, or to any other research area within SFI’s legal remit (i.e. oriented basic or applied research) where there is convincing evidence that there will be significant potential for economic and/or societal impact in Ireland.

-Full details on programme eligibility are available in the call document.
+Full details on programme eligibility are available in the SFI Frontiers for the Future Programme 2022 call document.
 In summary:

-- Applicants must have held a PhD or equivalent qualification for at least three years by the pre-proposal deadline (28th March 2019).
+- Applicants must have held a PhD or equivalent qualification for at least three years by proposal submission.

 - Applicants are required to have demonstrated that they have been a senior author on at least three international peer-reviewed articles (see the programme call document for details).